Hello, my name is Harriet, and I am one of the employees at Sinder’s Bridal House.

 For my first blog I thought I will start with the basics, Wedding Dress Shopping 101: Advice from Our Experts

-I spoke with many of our expert consultants, some who have been assisting brides for many years, to get the scoop on what brides should know/do to have the best wedding dress shopping experience possible.
+I spoke with many of our expert stylists, some who have been assisting brides for many years, to get the scoop on what brides should know/do to have the best wedding dress shopping experience possible.

 - Bring a small entourage